GitLeeRepo/viNotes/viNotes.md

 * **/** - repeat the search in the backward direction
 * **n** - repeat the search in the same direction
 * **N** - repeat the search in the opposite direction

+## Substitute text in Ex Mode

+Uses substitute to do search and replace using regular expressions

+* **:%s/oldtext/newtext/g** - search and replace in the entire file.
+With the **/g** flags it will replace globally, and it will NOT prompt for confirmation.
+* **:%s/oldtext/newtext/gc** - search and replace in the entire file.
+With the **/gc** flags it will replace globally, but it will prompt for each one.

 # vimrc and vi settings